 Ingredient Notes and Substitutions

-Olive Oil - You only need a small amount of this, although if your pan is nonstick, feel free to skip it altogether by adding a splash of water when sautéing the veggies.
+- Olive Oil – You only need a small amount of this, although if your pan is nonstick, feel free to make it oil-free by adding a splash of water when sautéing the veggies.

-Vegetables - Shred a full zucchini and chop 2 cups of baby spinach.
-I try to pack those 2 cups with as much of those nutritious leaves as I can squeeze in.
-Kale can be used instead of spinach.
+- Vegetables – Shred a full zucchini and chop 2 cups of baby spinach.
+I try to pack those 2 cups with as many of those nutrient-dense leaves as I can squeeze in.
+Kale can be used instead.

-Vegan Cream Cheese - Vegan cream cheese such as Kite Hill, Trader Joe's, Daiya, or Miyokos adds a thick creaminess.
+- Vegan Cream Cheese – Vegan cream cheese, such as Kite Hill, Trader Joe’s, or Daiya, adds a thick creaminess.

-Vegan Mozzarella - Your favorite shredded vegan mozzarella works!
+- Vegan Mozzarella – Your favorite shredded plant-based mozzarella works!
 My go-to brands are Violife and Daiya.

-Make the Filling - Scrape the sautéed vegetables into a medium-sized mixing bowl.
-Add the vegan cream cheese, hummus, the vegan mozzarella, basil leaves, and seasoning.
-Stir everything until well combined.
+Combine the sautéed vegetables, vegan cream cheese, hummus, vegan mozzarella, basil leaves, and seasoning.

 - Stir vegan ground meat into the filling.